Recommendation | Responsible body | Activities to date | Status |

 Scientific Committee |

 (2018) SC-CAMLR-XXXVII, paragraph 13.16.
 These elements are held under continuous review in the standing agenda items of Management of marine resources and Climate change.
 WG-IMAF was re-convened in 2022 with revised terms of reference, in particular to address concerns of interaction between the krill fishery and seabirds, seals and whales (SC-CAMLR-40, Annex 9).
 Climate change is considered in the context of MPAs and within the revised terms of reference for all Scientific Committee Working groups.
 Changes to ecosystem dynamics arising from climate change and the recovery of whale populations are increasingly discussed in the context of the design of the new krill management strategy (see WG EMM-2021).
-(2021) Collection of data on krill and krill predator abundance and distribution (WG-EMM-2021, paragraphs 2.66 and 2.67) and the development of monitoring indicators such as through a revised CCAMLR Ecosystem Monitoring Program (WG-EMM-2021, paragraph 3.4), are regularly the focus of WG-EMM discussions.
+(2021) Collection of data on krill and krill predator abundance and distribution (WG-EMM-2021, paragraphs 2.66 and 2.67) and the development of monitoring indicators such as through a revised CCAMLR Ecosystem Monitoring Program (WG-EMM-2021, paragraph 3.4), are regularly the focus of WG-EMM discussions with a focus topic on CCAMLR data needs in 2024.
 (2023) A workshop to focus on krill fishery observer tasking and data collection plan held in 2023 (WS-KFO-2023).
 A workshop on climate change held by the Scientific Committee to develop mechanisms to identify and respond to the effect of climate change (WS-CC-2023).
-Reviews of the harvest strategy decision rules for fish (SC-CAMLR-41, paragraph 2.17) and krill (SC-CAMLR-41, paragraph 3.9).
-(2023) Further development of the trend analysis rules for data limited toothfish stocks, risk assessment approaches for skates and macrourids and develop of an agent based modelling framework for toothfish management strategy evaluations (WG-SAM-2023).
-Focus discussion on the expansion of the CEMP to inform ecosystem management and the krill management approach (WG-EMM-2023). |
+(2022 - 2024) Reviews of the harvest strategy decision rules for fish (SC-CAMLR-41, paragraph 2.17) and krill (SC-CAMLR-41, Annex 6, paragraph 3.19).
+The new krill fishery management approach explicitly incorporates a risk assessment for fishery impacts on dependent predators.
+Review of integrated stock assessments for toothfish and mechanisms to incorporate the effects of climate change (SC-CAMLR-42 paragraphs 2.124).
+(2023) Further development of the trend analysis rules for data limited toothfish stocks, risk assessment approaches for skates and macrourids and develop of an agent-based modelling framework for toothfish management strategy evaluations (WG-SAM-2023). |

 Significant progress |